Friday, 1 April 2011

-Vocal Range: 3 octaves and 2 notes and a semi tone C#3- F6
+Vocal Range: 3 octaves and 5 notes C3- A6

 Whistle Register: Yes

-Vocal Pluses: Jessie J has the ability to sing complex melisma without issue, and this is often noted as being a signature of her style.
-Along with this ability, she has the control to be able to sing trills, staccato notes and staccatissimo through complex melodies with pinpoint accuracy and uncanny pitch.
+Vocal Pluses: Jessie J has the ability to sing quick and complex melisma through the range without issue, a feat often noted as being a signature of her style.
+Along with this ability, she has the control to sing trills, staccatissimo through complex melodies with pinpoint accuracy [Stay With Me], and add texture to vocal lines via grunts and growls.

-Vocal Negatives: Her technique sounds improper when reaching above an E5 and as a result her voice becomes shrill and unstable.
+Vocal Negatives: Her technique sounds improper when reaching above an E5, and as a consequence her voice becomes shrill and unstable.
+The lowest notes are also breathy and hit with a low larynx.

 1. I think, her unique vibrato and complicated vocal runs are her pluses in her voice~ I love Jessie J <3